Autostronomy/AstroPhot/docs/coordinates.rst

 ``plane_to_world`` is that AstroPhot needs to know the reference (RA_0, DEC_0) where the tangent plane coordinate (0,0) meets with the celestial sphere world coordinate.
-You can set this by including ``reference_radec = (RA_0, DEC_0)`` as an argument in the first image you create.
-Subsequent images will not modify the reference.
-If a reference is not given, then one will be assumed based on avaialble information when the first image is created.
+You can set this by including ``reference_radec = (RA_0, DEC_0)`` as an argument in an image you create.
+If a reference is not given, then one will be assumed based on avaialble information.
+Note that if you are doing multiband analysis you should ensure all the projection parameters are the same for all images!

 Projection Systems
 ------------------